 PocketGuard categorizes transactions as they occur, providing real-time visibility into your spending activity, helping you identify potential problem spending over time, and identifying opportunities to save.

-The app’s In My Pocket feature tells you exactly how much you can safely spend at any given time after accounting for paid and pending bills and the monthly or per-paycheck savings built into your budget.
+The app’s In My Pocket feature tells you exactly how much you can safely spend at any given time after accounting for paid and upcoming bills and the monthly or per-paycheck savings built into your budget.

 And PocketGuard recommends easy ways to save, like negotiating lower bills and opening a high-yield savings account.